Gabriela Ruffels: Professional golf

 In professional events, Ruffels was cut in the 2016 and 2017 Women's Victorian Open on the ALPG Tour.
 A few years later, Ruffels missed the cut in the 2019 U.S. Women's Open.
 In Japan, Ruffels also missed the cut at the Suntory Ladies Open and Japan Women's Open Golf Championship during 2019.
 During 2020, Ruffels had a 13th place tie at the 2020 U.S. Women's Open and a 15th place tie at the 2020 ANA Inspiration.
 Outside of the United States, Ruffels had a 13th place tie at the 2020 Women's British Open.

 In 2021, Ruffels became a professional golfer upon her debut at the Gainbridge LPGA at Boca Rio.
 Throughout the year, Ruffels primarily played on the LPGA Tour while also competing on the Symetra Tour and Ladies European Tour.
 Her highest finishes that season were fourth place at the IOA Championship and a tie for 17th place at the Hugel-Air Premia LA Open.
 She also tied for 19th place during the 2021 ANA Inspiration and tied for 33rd place during the 2021 Women's PGA Championship.

-Her first professional win came at he 2023 Carlisle Arizona Women's Golf Classic on the Epson Tour.
+Her first professional win came at the 2023 Carlisle Arizona Women's Golf Classic on the Epson Tour.

+Ruffles became the first Australian to win the Epson Tour Player of the Year Award in 2023, gaining her LPGA Tour card for the 2024 season.